 All elements of the system need to be identified, and all the elements need to be working together.
-If you leave out just one element, ignore just one element, or just don’t work on one element by choosing to ignore it while you work diligently and indefatigably on the other ones, what happens? #systemfail And that means #schoolclosure.
+If you leave out just one element, ignore just one element, or just don’t work on one element while you work diligently and indefatigably on the other ones, what happens? #systemfail And that means #schoolclosure.

 © Michael V. Ziemski, SchoolAdvancement, 2015-2023 (Original Publication Date: 20150321)